rajveerb/lotus/README.md

 But, what if you have a custom dataset?

-We do support **P3Torch** for custom datasets as well check below instance:
+We do support **LotusTrace** for custom datasets as well check below instance:

 ```python